fission-codes/ipfs-cluster-aws/README.md

 nix-shell --run 'terraform apply'
 ```

 Read the plan and accept it if you are satisfied.
-When the deployment is done, read the outputs and rejoice.
+When the deployment is done, read the outputs.
+Access the gateway at https://__your-environment__-ipfs-cluster.__your-domain__/ .

 Connect to a server and run some commands:

 ```
-ssh root@<node-ip-or-fqdn> -i SECRET/private_key 'ipfs-cluster-ctl peers ls'
+ssh root@<your-environment>-ipfs-cluster-us-east-1-node0 -i SECRET/private_key 'ipfs-cluster-ctl peers ls'
 ```

 When you're done, don't forget to destroy the cloud resources so as not to waste power and money: